-whereas the bilateral agreements signed so far do not contain these provisions and none of the bilateral bodies established so far, (for example between Bosnia and Montenegro, or the former Yugoslav Republic of Macedonia and Kosovo) have common management plans at the river basin level, the competence to undertake this responsibility.
-The issue of common planning and river basin management is of great importance in effective cooperation.
-Since the WB6 countries are in accession, it would be a good opportunity for EU Member States (the relevant ones for the region are Slovenia, Croatia and Greece) and the WB6 counties to commence working together to develop agreements for their mutual benefit.
+Montenegro, or the former Yugoslav Republic of Macedonia and Kosovo) have the competence to undertake this responsibility.
+The issue of common planning and river basin management is of great importance in effective co-operation.
+Since the WB6 countries are in accession, it would be a good opportunity for EU Member States (the relevant ones for the region are Slovenia, Croatia and Greece) and the WB6 countries to commence working together to develop agreements for their mutual benefit.